Vexcited/Fiak/CONTRIBUTING.md

 # remove all patches
 quilt pop -a

-# update upstream
+# update upstream to a given version
+cd yaak
+git fetch --tags
+git checkout v2025.9.3 # for example
+cd ..

+# commit the new pointer
-git submodule update --remote yaak
+git add yaak
+git commit -m 'chore(yaak): upgrade to v2025.9.3'

 # apply all patches
 quilt push -a